 Continuing the focus on Iceland's incredible landscape we visit Thingvellir National Park, a rare site of both historical and geological importance.
-Meaning 'Parliament Plains', this was the location of Iceland's first National Assembly from 930AD for 800 years and as such, is hugely significant in the country's cultural heritage.
+Meaning 'Parliament Plains', this was the location of Iceland's first National Assembly for 800 years from 930AD and as such, is hugely significant in the country's cultural heritage.
 The impressive landscape sits on a unique spot where the Mid-Atlantic Ridge can be seen on dry land before disappearing to the ocean floor.
 This provides the quirky opportunity to place one foot on the North American tectonic plate and one foot on the Eurasian plate.

 We'll return to our accommodation in the afternoon and there'll be a chance to try the most traditional transport method, the Icelandic horse.
 We'll ride across open land at a relaxed pace, ideal for beginners with the focus being on taking in the vast landscape.
 If horse riding doesn't appeal then do as the locals do and visit the Secret Lagoon, a natural geo-thermal pool perfect for relaxing in the warm water.